 High Point University graduate students are expected to complete all graduate course work at High Point University.
-For consideration under very special circumstances, an application to enroll in another institution must be submitted to the Office of Graduate Studies.
+For consideration under very special circumstances, an application to enroll in another institution must be submitted to Norcross Graduate School.

-- A student must have active High Point University graduate student status to submit an application. - Enrollment in another institution can be sought only for the term following immediately after the term of application. - An application must be received in the Office of Graduate Studies by the last date to withdraw from a High Point University course in the term immediately prior to the intended enrollment in another institution. - Only one course can be submitted per application to enroll in another institution. - All hours to be completed at another institution must be equivalent to the number of semester (not quarter) hours for the High Point University course. - If approved, - a student must have active graduate student status at High Point University at the same time there is enrollment in another institution; - the total semester hours of enrollment at High Point University and another institution may not exceed a High Point University graduate full load for the term; - > enrollment in another institution must occur for the course and term specified in the request; and - a student must have an official transcript of course work taken in another institution submitted to the Office of Graduate Studies.
+- The student must have active High Point University graduate student status to submit an application. - Enrollment in another institution can be sought only for the term following immediately after the term of application. - An application must be received in Norcross Graduate School by the last date to withdraw from a High Point University course in the term immediately prior to the intended enrollment in another institution. - Only one course can be submitted per application to enroll in another institution. - All hours to be completed at another institution must be equivalent to the number of semester (not quarter) hours for the High Point University course. - If approved, - the student must have active graduate student status at High Point University at the same time there is enrollment in another institution;

+- the total semester hours of enrollment at High Point University and another institution may not exceed a High Point University graduate full load for the term; - enrollment in another institution must occur for the course and term specified in the request; and - the student must have an official transcript of course work taken in another institution submitted to Norcross Graduate School.
 For graduation in the term of enrollment in another institution, the official transcript must be received by the last date of final examinations or the date graduating students' grades are due for the corresponding High Point University term.

-Cross Listed Courses.
+Cross Listed Courses

 Students may not enroll in courses outside of their program of study.
 Credit toward the degree is earned only in those courses that carry the program-required prefix and number.

+Comprehensive Examinations

-Comprehensive Examinations.
-When comprehensive examinations are required by a program, students must meet the standards established by their program.
+When a program requires comprehensive examinations, students must meet the standards established by their program.
 Students may have a maximum of two attempts to pass the examinations.
 If failure occurs on the first testing, a student may retake the examination(s) a second and final time in the next term.

-Thesis or Product of Learning Before enrolling in any thesis or product of learning course, students must consult with their Program Director.
-For guidelines about writing a thesis, the Guide for Preparing the Thesis is available in the Office of Graduate Studies.
+Thesis or Product of Learning

+Before enrolling in any thesis or product of learning course, students must consult with their Program Director.
+For guidelines about writing a thesis, the Guide for Preparing the Thesis is available in Norcross Graduate School.
 Students must continually enroll each term until all requirements of the thesis or the product of learning are completed.
-The grade of IP is awarded while work is being completed.
+The grade of IN is awarded while work is being completed.
 The grade of CR is awarded when the work is completed satisfactorily.